KaungKZ/KaungKZ/README.md

 - 🤔 I’m looking for help with community projects

-- 😄 2020 Goals: To build a portfolio and getting a job !
+- 😄 2020 Goals: To build a portfolio and master at React !

 - ⚡ Fun fact: I love hot cappuccino ☕